Cannon-Kid/Content-Galore-Mindustry/README.md

+This is a fan project.
+Not meant to be official at all.

 - Re-Sprited into Mindustry Style
 - Tin Modeler Created and Buffed, Allows for Unlocking Tin, Foil, and Jaws in Campaign
 - Jaws Created and Balenced